 It may be a library now, but this building has housed two museums in its past, and still retains the flavor of the most recent incarnation, the Heritage Museum.
 On the first floor there’s the famous Lipton Cup, celebrating Provincetown’s win against Gloucester in a 1907 schooner race; go upstairs and you’ll see a half-scale model of the winning Grand Banks Schooner itself, the Rose Dorothea.
 Notice the bookcases on the first floor: constructed by Provincetown master carpenter Bill Ingraham, they repurposed the mahogany arm rests from the pews in use when the building was a church.

-Colloquially known as the Pirate Museum, this is located right next to the ferry landing on MacMillan Pier.
-It looks pretty hokey, but it’s well worth a visit—it contains artifacts from the pirate ship Whydah that sank off Provincetown in 1717, as well as lots of general information around pirating.
+Colloquially known as the Pirate Museum, it’s right next to the ferry landing on MacMillan Pier, and it may look pretty hokey, but it’s well worth a visit—it contains artifacts from the pirate ship Whydah that sank off Ptown in 1717, as well as lots of general information around pirating.
 The gift shop will delight your kids.

 For Adults Only